Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 ## getExperienceCloudId

+This API retrieves the Experience Cloud ID (ECID) that was generated when the app was initially launched.
+This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.

 {% tabs %}
 {% tab title="Android" %}
-### getExperienceCloudId

-This API retrieves the ECID that was generated when the app was initially launched.

-This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
-The values are returned via the [AdobeCallback](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).

-When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes) is provided, and you are fetching the ECID from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).
+The ECID value is returned via the [AdobeCallback](../mobile-core/mobile-core-api-reference.md#public-classes).
+When [AdobeCallbackWithError](../mobile-core/mobile-core-api-reference.md#public-classes) is provided to this API, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](../mobile-core/mobile-core-api-reference.md#public-classes).

 **Java**